 These SEO strategies no longer work.
 Modern pages need to be designed around the user first.
 If the user finds the content relevant and stays on the website, the website will have a higher ranking on the search engine results page.
 And awkward keywords such as “realtors San Francisco” are pointless to modern algorithms: there’s no technical difference to “realtors in San Francisco” or even “San Francisco realtors.”

-6. Ignoring Your Marketing Metrics
+6. Ignoring Your Website Marketing Metrics

 Even if you’re following all relevant best practices, you aren’t going to be able to truly succeed unless you’re following your marketing metrics.
 Marketing metrics are important because every audience is different.
 Some audiences may respond better to one strategy while other audiences will respond better to another—and there’s little way to predict this beyond testing.